Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Game-Theoretic decision-making in Epidemics

 \subsubsection{Highlighted Results}

-We observe the instantaneous behavior $a$ given the value of the expected value in susceptible state $V_S$, the infection level $I$, and the susceptible level $S$.
+{The authors investigate the instantaneous behavior $a^*$ given the expected value in susceptible state $V_S$, the infection level $I$, and the susceptible level $S$.
 Such results can be computed by solving (\ref{eq:socialdistancingrule}) and the results are shown in Figure~\ref{fig:ContourPlotsRelativeRisk}.
+From (\ref{eq:socialdistancingrule}), we know that there are two types of equilibrium strategies including no investment in social distancing ($a^* = 0, \sigma(a^*)=1$) and positive investment in social distancing ($a^*>0,\sigma(a^*)<1$).
+The first figure in Figure~\ref{fig:ContourPlotsRelativeRisk} is a contour plot in $V_S \times I$ surface about the relative risk $\sigma(a^*(V_S,I))$.
+The values attached to the blue lines represent what the relative risks $\sigma(a^*(V_S,I))$ are at the corresponding coordinates $(V_S,I)$.
+The line with value $1$ attached to it separates the region where the equilibrium strategy will include no investment from the region where the equilibrium strategy requires investment in social distancing.
+The feedback form of equilibrium strategies, transformed from $(V_S,I)$ coordinates to the $(S,I)$ coordinates of the phase-space is represented with another contour plot in the second figure of Figure~\ref{fig:ContourPlotsRelativeRisk}.}

-\textit{The last few `survivors' tend to social distance more}: Figure~\ref{fig:ContourPlotsRelativeRisk} shows the infection risk $\sigma(a^*)$ in feedback form with implicit coordinates $\sigma(a^*(V_S,I))$ on the left and transformed explicit coordinates $\sigma(a^*(S,I))$ on the right.
-As we expect, the left figure shows that a larger value of the susceptible state $(V_S)$ induces a greater instantaneous social distancing.
+\textit{The last few `survivors' tend to social distance more}: As we expect, the left figure shows that a larger value of the susceptible state $V_S$ induces a greater instantaneous social distancing.
 From the right figure, one can see that as the number of susceptible individuals increases, the investment in social distancing decreases, hence the individual's infection rate increases with less social distancing.
 One can also see that when only a small portion of the population remains susceptible, the biggest investments in social distancing happens.
 That means the last few 'survivors' tend to social distance to brace for the infection.

 Two scenarios are investigated in \cite{reluga2010game}.
 The first is the infinite horizon differential game that gives the equilibrium behavior when there is never a vaccine and the epidemic spreads until its natural end.
 The second is the finite-horizon problem that studies the individual behavior in equilibrium when there will be a vaccine introduced at time $t_f$.
 For the infinite-horizon case, the epidemic spreading dynamics under the social distancing equilibrium and in the absence of social distancing is plotted in Figure~\ref{fig:DynamicsWithAndWithoutSD}.